Negotiating Win-Win Outcomes on Pay and Benefits

 This reference document outlines typical rules & arrangements for effective Employee Representation Forums.
 It includes hints and tips on employee representation forum structures rules and boundaries

-In non-unionised organisations employee representatives are often tasked with providing advocacy and mentoring support.
-This short article provides some useful hints and tips on process
+In non-unionised organisations employee representatives are often tasked with providing advocacy and mentoring support to staff.
+These meetings can be complex and demanding.
+This short article provides 10 useful hints and tips to make any meeting go smoothly

 What Makes an Employee Representative Effective?